 - Retrograde ejaculation (where there is a reverse direction of ejaculate into the bladder)

-After ICSI, the eggs are then checked to see if fertilization had occurred.
-Fertilized eggs are then separated from unfertilized eggs for further culturing.
+- After ICSI, the egg is then checked to see if fertilisation had occurred.
+Fertilised eggs are then separated from unfertilised eggs for further culturing.

 - On the day of embryo transfer (which can take place 2 to 5 days later), between 2 to 3 embryos are chosen to be replaced into the uterus.